-The parent company where we help people rock webinars, webcasts, and virtual classrooms…and grow their business in the process.
-Click here to learn more about what we can do for you and your team.
+Our publicly-facing stuff is about helping people rock webinars, webcasts, and virtual classrooms…and grow their business in the process (Click here to learn more about what we can do for you and your team).

-Many ask, what does “1080″ mean?
+What does “1080” mean?
 Take a peek inside Bekah’s Barista

 June, 2006.
 Bekah’s Barista coffee shop.

 Conferencing industry veterans Roger Courville & Scott Driscoll are catching up, not intending to start another company (both were co-founders at Corvent which was acquired by Intercall).
 As they often do, they started musing on “What are the big trends, and what will people need to succeed?”

 The short answer: education.
 Every maturing market always spawns new markets of related technologies and/or know-how.

 A baby is born

 Over the next few weeks they ran the numbers, hatched a plan, and realized they needed a name.
 What they knew was that it wasn’t likely to be an “Amazon” or “Monster” type of brand.
 More importantly, the question was, “How do we embody what we value?”